Sat2Sound: A Unified Framework for Zero-Shot Soundscape Mapping: Abstract

 \section{Abstract}

-We present \name, a multimodal representation learning framework for soundscape mapping, designed to predict the distribution of sounds at any location on Earth.
-Existing methods for this task rely on satellite image and paired geotagged audio samples, which often fail to capture the diversity of sound sources at a given location.
-To address this limitation, we enhance existing datasets by leveraging a Vision-Language Model (VLM) to generate semantically rich soundscape descriptions for locations depicted in satellite images.
-Our approach incorporates contrastive learning across audio, audio captions, satellite images, and satellite image captions.
-We hypothesize that there is a fixed set of soundscape concepts shared across modalities.
-To this end, we learn a shared codebook of soundscape concepts and represent each sample as a weighted average of these concepts. \name~achieves state-of-the-art performance in cross-modal retrieval between satellite image and audio on two datasets: GeoSound and SoundingEarth.
-Additionally, building on \name's ability to retrieve detailed soundscape captions, we introduce a novel application: location-based soundscape synthesis, which enables immersive acoustic experiences.
-Our code and models will be publicly available.
+We present \name, a unified multimodal framework for geospatial soundscape understanding, designed to predict and map the distribution of sounds across the Earth's surface.
+Existing methods for this task rely on paired satellite images and geotagged audio samples, which often fail to capture the full diversity of sound at a location.
+Sat2Sound overcomes this limitation by augmenting datasets with semantically rich, vision-language model-generated soundscape descriptions, which broaden the range of possible ambient sounds represented at each location.
+Our framework jointly learns from audio, text descriptions of audio, satellite images, and synthetic image captions through contrastive and codebook-aligned learning, discovering a set of ``soundscape concepts'' shared across modalities, enabling hyper-localized, explainable soundscape mapping. \name~achieves state-of-the-art performance in cross-modal retrieval between satellite image and audio on the GeoSound and SoundingEarth benchmarks.
+Finally, by retrieving detailed soundscape captions that can be rendered through text-to-audio models, \name~enables location-conditioned soundscape synthesis for immersive and educational applications, even with limited computational resources.
+Our code and models are available at \url{https://github.com/mvrl/sat2sound}.